dotnet/reactive/Rx.NET/Documentation/adr/0003-windows-tfms-and-desktop-framework.md

 We don't want to drop UWP support completely, but we are prepared to contemplate removing the UWP-specific target (`uap10.0.16299`) much earlier than any of the other targets, possibly right away.
 UWP has long supported .NET Standard 2.0, so Rx.NET would still be available if we did this.
 The only change would be that the UWP-specific types would no longer be in `System.Reactive`.
 (We would move them into a separate NuGet package.)

 This is problematic for all of the reasons just discussed in the preceding section.
-However, as far as we know UWP never really became hugely popular, and the fact that Microsoft never added proper support for it to the .NET SDK sets a precedent that makes us comfortable with dropping it relatively abruptly.
+However, UWP never really became hugely popular, and the fact that Microsoft never added proper support for it to the .NET SDK sets a precedent that makes us comfortable with dropping it relatively abruptly.
 Existing Rx.NET users using UWP will have two choices: 1) remain on Rx 6.0, or 2) rebuild code that was using UWP-specific types in `System.Reactive` to use the new UWP-specific package we would be adding.

 There are a couple of options here: